-An African Literary staple from the 1970s-1990s, the Pacesetter series of Novels made an indelible mark on African Literature, providing a lens through which the Citizens of newly Independent African States could express their aspirations, as well as examine the joys and contradictions of Post-Colonial urban life.
+An African Literary staple from the 1970s-1990s, the Pacesetter Novels series made an indelible mark on African Literature, providing a lens through which the Citizens of newly Independent African States could express their future aspirations, as well as examine the joys and contradictions of Post-Colonial urban life.

-Comprising a collection of over 100 works of popular fiction written by African authors, Pacesetters did not aspire to any great literary pretensions instead addressing the private dramas and traumas of ordinary urban Africans in their quest to climb the Post-Colonial Social Ladder.
+Comprising a collection of over 100 works of popular fiction written by African authors, Pacesetter novels did not aspire to any great literary pretensions instead addressing the private dramas and traumas of ordinary urban Africans in their quest to climb the Post-Colonial Social Ladder.

-In addition, the cover designs of the Novels are now recognised as classics in contemporary African Pop Art.
+In addition, the cover designs of Pacesetter Novels are now recognised as classics in contemporary African Pop Art.

 In hindsight, Pacesetter Novels represented a unique golden era in African publishing.
 The books had a large audience across the entire African Continent, helping to introduce new Authors and exposing us to everyday life in other African countries.